flox/flox/crates/flox/doc/flox.md

 :   Import declarative environment manifest as new generation.

 **export**
-:   Display declarative environment manifest.
+:   Export environment as a tar.

 **edit**
 :   Edit declarative environment manifest.